donishadsmith/neurocaps/README.md

 - `merge_dicts`: Merge the subject_timeseries dictionaries for overlapping subjects across tasks to identify similar CAPs across different tasks.
 The merged dictionary can be saved as a pickle file.
 - `standardize`: Standardizes each run independently for all subjects in the subject timeseries.
 - `change_dtype`: Changes the dtype of all subjects in the subject timeseries to help with memory usage.
+- `transition_matrix`: Uses the "transition_probability" output from ``CAP.calculate_metrics`` to generate and visualize the averaged transition probability matrix for all groups from the analysis.

 Please refer to [demo.ipynb](https://github.com/donishadsmith/neurocaps/blob/main/demo.ipynb) or https://neurocaps.readthedocs.io/en/latest/examples/examples.html for a more extensive demonstration of the features included in this package.